arthurwpessoa/ASST-INCA1/README.md

 ## Introduction

 Zero Waste Foods consists of a web application that provides low cost healthy lunches to school and university students.
 The project scope englobes a client-side application and a REST API connecting with a target database (MySQL).
+This project was created for the first assignment of the Advanced Server-side Technologies module on the BSc(Hons) Computing program at Teesside University.

 **Note:** There's a single web application with different routes for admin and end-users.